NitinN77/ASL-To-Speech-Rpi/README.md

 # ASL-To-Speech-Rpi

-A pi setup to recognize ASL signs using a pre-trained CNN model and speak it out using a suitable TTS engine with adaptive settings.
+A pi setup to recognize ASL signs using a pre-trained CNN model and speaks it out using a suitable TTS engine with adaptive settings.

 ### Usage